- Actively engage in a digital storytelling workshop;

 - Integrate still and/or moving images, dialogue and/or voice over narration, text, music and other sound effects;

 - Demonstrate your understanding of how to integrate digital storytelling into a unit of study.

-For our digital storytelling exploration, I invite you to produce a digital story about yourself and how you experience learning.
-Design and produce a multimodal composition as a first person narrative exploration of how you learn.
+For our digital storytelling exploration, I invite you to produce a digital story about yourself learning and how you experience that learning.
+Through your digital story, show the moment of learning.
+Design and produce a multimodal composition as a first person narrative exploration and documentation of [the process of] you learning with technology.
 My intention is twofold: to focus your attention on the pedagogy of digital storytelling and experiences of learning with tools and other people.

-- An autobiographical exploration of learning; a first person multimodal narrative of yourself learning.
+- An autobiographical exploration of learning; a first person multimodal narrative of yourself learning with technology.

 - Between ~3 and ~ 4 minutes.
 (Shorter videos struggle to make their point and longer videos are beyond the scope of this exploration).

 - Conform, more or less, to the StoryCenter approach to digital Storytelling

 - An individual project with the support of a small group, your production crew.